Arrests - Arrest Warrants, Arrests Based on Probable Cause, & Notices to Appear

 What happens if I don't appear in court on the Notice to Appear?

-If you don't appear in court, an arrest warrant shall be issued.
+If you don't appear in court, a Florida arrest warrant shall be issued.